Graduate Diploma Law (part-time)

 Careers / Further study

 Studying for the GDL is a stepping stone in achieving a successful career as a solicitor or barrister.
-Many students who complete the GDL go on to study the LLM in Advanced Legal Practice (LPC LLM) or Bar Professional Training Course (BPTC) to achieve these career ambitions.
+Many students who complete the GDL go on to study the LLM in Advanced Legal Practice (LPC LLM) or LLM Bar Training Course to achieve these career ambitions.

 Watch Sarah's story and find out how studying the GDL and LPC have helped her land her training contract with leading law firm TLT.